 This specific watch or warning is based on the potential for experiencing tropical-storm-force winds alone, not the other hazards associated with a tropical storm (hazardous seas, torrential rainfall, etc.).
 This means if the system tracks close to your country, but the strongest winds remain offshore or north/east of your location, you may not be placed under a tropical storm watch or warning, but you may have other advisories in effect.

 The color of the warning indicates the severity of the event and the probability of the event occurring.
 Currently, the warning level is orange.
-This means that the hazards are likely, and the severity of impacts is severe for this particular watch.
-You should be aware of the hazards in your area associated mainly with gusty winds, street, and flash flooding as well as frequent lightning.
-Seas will also become hazardous and mariners should prepare for large waves in nearshore areas, particularly Atlantic-facing coastlines.
+This means that the hazards are likely, and the severity of impacts is severe for this particular warning.
+For the island of Trinidad, the public should prepare for the hazards associated with strong winds and gusts of tropical-storm-force strength, street/flash flooding, frequent lightning in thunderstorms, and landslides.
+Seas will also become hazardous, and mariners should prepare for large waves in nearshore areas, particularly Atlantic-facing coastlines.

-A severe Tropical Storm Warning means that the event may result in the loss of a single life or serious injuries; physical defenses are needed, major losses in confined areas, income earning impossible for several days, and several communities may be affected.
+The TTMS says severe impacts are possible.
+This means that conditions may result in the loss of a single life or serious injuries, physical defenses are needed, major losses in confined areas, and income earning impossible for several days, with several communities being affected.
 External help is needed for recovery.